craftercms/docs/source/reference/modules/studio/configuration/index.rst

     # Value for the Access-Control-Max-Age header
     # studio.cors.maxage: -1

-The CORS origins accepts regex patterns.
+The CORS origins accept regex patterns.
 Values are split using ``,``.
 Remember that commas inside patterns need to be escaped with a ``\`` like:
 ``studio.cors.origins: 'http://localhost:[8000\,3000],http://*.other.domain'``